nicolas-graves/lfs-s3/Readme.md

 ### Configure an existing repo

-(Warning) : This has not been tested, but should work.
+(Warning) : This has been tested on simple repositories in `test.sh`, but I can't get it to work on complex repositories.
 Comes with no guarantee.
+Feedback welcome.

 If you already have a Git LFS repository pushing to a standard LFS server, and you want to either move to a folder, or replicate, it's a little more complicated.